-At TKH Security we consider the safety of our systems, our network and our products are as top priority.
-We pay a lot of attention to this.
-Nevertheless, it is possible that a vulnerability is discovered.
-It is nice if you let us know.
-We prefer to hear this as soon as possible, so that we can take measures.
-We would like to work with you to better protect our customers and our systems.
+At TKH Security we consider the safety of our systems, our network and our products as top priority.
+Nevertheless, it is possible that a vulnerability can be discovered, for which we appreciate any findings/information so that we can take measures as soon as possible.
+We value strong cooperation with you to better protect our customers and systems.

 We ask you to report your findings as soon as possible after discovery to email@example.com